 SCREEN: Clicking on the blue autofocus area and setting autofocus-specific field.

-SCREEN: Selecting After Centering.
+SCREEN: Selecting “After Centering” in Autofocus options.

 Choose the option Objective Lens for faster autofocusing and reduced stage drift [1].
 Click on the Prepare All Squares button in the Hole Selection task to automatically set data collection in all other selected grid squares according to the used settings in this first grid square [2].

-SCREEN: Choosing Objective Lens.
+SCREEN: Choosing “Objective Lens” in Autofocus options.

 SCREEN: Clicking Hole Selection > Prepare All Squares